Whakaari / White Island: Geography

 Whakaari / White Island is an irregular oval in shape, with a length (northwest–southeast) of 3 km and a width of 2 km, and covers an area of approximately 325 ha.
-It lies in the Bay of Plenty 48 km from the North Island mainland, due north of the town of Opotiki and north-northeast of Whakatāne.
+It lies in the Bay of Plenty 48 km from the North Island mainland, due north of the town of Ōpōtiki and north-northeast of Whakatāne.
 The island's active crater lies slightly southeast of the island's centre, and contains an acidic lake.
 The crater has a sharp rim to the northwest, with its highest point (also the island's highest point) being the 321 m Mount Gisborne in the west.
 The 283 m Mount Percival forms the northern part of the rim.
 An older vent, the 310 m Mount Ngatoro, lies to the northwest.
 The exposed island is only the peak of a much larger submarine volcano, which rises up to 1600 m above the nearby seafloor.

 The island is generally rugged, with cliffs surrounding most of the coast.
 The only exceptions are to the southeast of the crater, where ash and boulder slopes descend to Te Awapuia Bay (also known as Crater Bay), the site of derelict buildings and the island's wharf.
 This bay lies between a prominent headland, Troup Head, at the island's southeastern extreme, and the island's southernmost point, Otaketake, which is the site of one of the island's gannet colonies.
 Another colony exists at Te Hokowhitu, the cliff which forms much of the western coast of the island.

 Several rock reefs and islets are located along the island's northeast coast, and there is also a rock reef at Troup Head.
 A small islet, Club Rocks, lies 800 m south of Otaketake Point.
 It consists of a set of four sea stacks rising to more than 20 m above sea level.
 In addition, four sea stacks collectively known as Te Paepae o Aotea or Volkner Rocks lie 5 km northwest of Whakaari / White Island.
 Three of these sea stacks rise precipitously from the sea floor (less than 100 m below sea level) to a maximum height of 113 m m above sea level.
 The fourth sea stack is just an eroded stump.